tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
 One of the challenges during the PQC migration is that the client may not know whether the server supports the Hybrid key exchange.
 To address this uncertainty, the client can adopt one of two strategies:

 1. Send Both Traditional and Hybrid Key Exchange Algorithms: In the first ClientHello message, the client can send both traditional and hybrid key exchange algorithm key shares to the server, avoiding the need for multiple round trips.
-However, this approach requires the client to perform additional computations and increases handshake traffic.
+However, this approach requires the client to perform additional computations.

 2. Indicate Support for Hybrid Key Exchange: Alternatively, the client may initially indicate support for hybrid key exchange and send a traditional key exchange algorithm key share in the first ClientHello message.
 If the server supports hybrid key exchange, it will use the HelloRetryRequest to request a hybrid key exchange algorithm key share from the client.
 The client can then send the hybrid key exchange algorithm key share in the second ClientHello message.

-Clients MAY use information from completed handshakes to cache the server's preferences for key exchange algorithms ({{!RFC8446}}, section 4.2.7).

 In order to avoid fragmentation of ClientHello message, the client would have to prevent the duplication of PQC KEM public key shares in the ClientHello, avoiding duplication of key shares is discussed in Section 4 of {{!I-D.ietf-tls-hybrid-design}}.